RFreij/ngx-mention/README.md

 Option                      | Default   | Description
 ---                         | ---       | ---
-denotationCharacter         | @         | Trigger on which the mention list is activated ShowDenotationCharacter     | true      | Indicate if denotationCharacter should be visible in result minimalCharacters           | 0         | Minimal amount of characters before search is activated disableSearch               | false     | Set this to true for async search (using the search Output)
+denotationCharacter         | @         | Trigger on which the mention list is activated minimalCharacters           | 0         | Minimal amount of characters before search is activated disableSearch               | false     | Set this to true for async search (using the search Output)